Best Online Personal Loans

 Lenders are legally obligated to provide consumers certain protections.
-Legal documents are often confusing, the loan process can be overwhelming, or perhaps you are unsure what questions to ask.
+Legal documents are often confusing, and the loan process can be overwhelming.
+Perhaps you are unsure what questions to ask.
 Below is a list of your consumer rights and the questions you are entitled to ask.
 This isn't a complete list.
-The Federal Trade Commission (FTC) website offers some helpful resources for consumers in the consumer information section of their website.
+The Federal Trade Commission (FTC) website offers some helpful resources in the consumer information section of its website.

-- Credit decisions cannot be based on your race, color, gender, national origin and more.
+- Credit decisions cannot be based on your race, color, gender, national origin or other such identifiers.
 Credit decisions can, however, be based on your financial status.
 If you feel you have been unlawfully discriminated against, contact your state attorney general's office.

 - You do not have to reveal your marital status if you are applying for a loan in a non-community property state.

 - Creditors are not allowed to discriminate if you receive public assistance.